quigley-c/icopi/README.md

-# icopi
+# Image Color Picker
-Icopi or **I**mage **Co**lor **Pi**cker is a tool I came up with while attempting to configure my new galliumOS install with bspwm.
-I was thinking of how I should configure my colors in particular and I thought, "why not use my background image to inform my color choice?"
-The only caveat is that I never use the same background image for long.
-So I need a tool to pick my colors for me!
+The Image Color Picker is a tool that uitlizes machine learning and a little bit of color theory to take a user background image and use it to change the color scheme of the operating system running it.